 All accepted executive doctoral students receive a 75 percent tuition fellowship.

-The application explains these requirements in detail.
+The application explains all of the above requirements in additional detail.

 The application deadline is January 2.